braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/capturing_lapsing_users.md

 ![][2]

-Next, we'll create a recurring schedule to send our weekly message on Thursdays at 5:45pm using [local time zone delivery][4] in **Time-Based Scheduling Options**.
+Next, we'll create a recurring schedule to send our weekly message on Thursdays at 5:45 pm using [local time zone delivery][4] in **Time-Based Scheduling Options**.
 We recommended that you look at your sessions graph to target users just prior to high-usage periods.
 This ensures that you attempt to re-engage people when they’re most likely to use the app.
 You can change this later and test your initial hypothesis.

 ![][3]